PUBLICATIONS

 Consolidation and Political Influence in the Auto Retail Industry (with Sarah Moshary) Abstract: This paper provides novel empirical evidence on the causal link between consolidation and political influence.
 Focusing on the auto retail industry, we show that mergers lead to higher levels of industry lobbying, on the order of +70%.
 This increase is driven by mergers that resolve the collective action problem, leading firms to internalize a greater share of lobbying benefits.
 Further, this lobbying translates into more favorable legislation for the industry; we estimate a 7ppt increase in enactment probability for bills that car dealers support.
 Our findings underscore the distinction between concentration and size in economic models of lobbying.

-Legislation, Regulation and Litigation: Demand for U.S. Legal Services in Historical Perspective (with Ariell Reshef) Abstract: In the twenty years between 1970 and 1990 the employment share of legal services more than doubled, reaching 1.15% of the private sector---in stark contrast to stability during 1850--1970 and in 1990--2015.
-During the same period the relative wage of legal services almost doubled, driven by commensurate increases in lawyers' wages and of law firm partners' income.
-We argue that that this demand shift was driven by important legislation and deregulation events, starting in the mid-1960s and lasting throughout the 1980s.
-Using historical data, we observe a tight correlation between the employment and compensation of lawyers and the scope of, and uncertainty created by, federal regulations and legislation.
-This is supported by cross-state and micro-level analysis.
-Other factors, e.g., shifts in lawyers' quality, patenting, firm density and ICT are not important determinants of the demand shift.
-A back of the envelope calculation implies that 42% of income to lawyers and partners are in excess of what these payments would be if relative income remained at 1970 levels.
-This represents an excess cost of $104 billion dollars in 2015 alone.
+Legislation, Regulation and Litigation: Demand for U.S. Legal Services in Historical Perspective (with Ariell Reshef) [New!
+2/25] Abstract: The employment share of legal services in the U.S. more than doubled during 1970--1990, in stark contrast to stability during 1850--1970 and after 1990.
+The relative wage of lawyers and law firm partners also doubled between 1970 and 1990.
+We argue that this demand shift was driven by important legislative and regulatory events, starting in the mid-1960s and lasting throughout the 1980s.
+These changes increased the scope of the law and uncertainty over legal outcomes.
+Consistent with this, we find that employment and compensation of lawyers are tightly correlated with federal regulation, fee-shifting statues and civil litigation, over a period of 100 years.
+These findings are supported by state-level and individual-level analysis.
+Other factors, e.g., changes in lawyers' quality, industrial composition and technology are not important determinants of the demand shift.
+We calculate that 40% of payments to legal services in 1990 are in excess of what they would have been had their relative income remained at 1970 levels.
+This represents an excess cost of 75 billion dollars in 2024 alone.

 Works in Progress